shae128/xml-pdf.js/README.md

 # xml-pdf.js
-JavaScript/Node.js library to convert XML to PDF
+This JavaScript/Node.js library in aimed to convert XML documents especially documents in TEI format to PDF.